PHoogestraat/Where-Did-My-Bike-Go-/README.md

 # Conclusion

 Modeling is inconclusive.
+Weather data was only considered over a five-year period.
+Having data for a ten year period may increase accuracy of the model.
 Project requires additional considerations.
 This is a work in progress.

 # Additional Refrences
 ### Graphs (Tableau)